k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

 [Click for more information about Fabric System DB.](/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md)

-Note that this command is used mainly in a Testing environment to restart deployment configurations.
-In Production, the DROP LUTYPE command and [reset.sh script](/articles/02_fabric_architecture/03_fabric_basics_getting_started.md#reset-fabric) are rarely used.
+This command is primarily intended for use in Testing environment to restart deployment configurations.
+In Production, the DROP LUTYPE command and the [reset.sh script](/articles/02_fabric_architecture/03_fabric_basics_getting_started.md#reset-fabric) are rarely used.
 A possible scenario is to clean the environment after a soft launch prior to starting an actual Production run.
 A Drop is followed by an initial load / migration of the data for the dropped LU.

 **Drop LU Syntax**